 The Company is exposed to credit risk in relation to financial guarantees given to financiers in respect of loans granted to a subsidiary.
 The Company monitors the results of the subsidiary and their repayment on an ongoing basis.
-The maximum exposure to credit risk amounting to RM25,529,000 (2019: RM16,482,000) representing the maximum amount the Company could pay if the guarantee is called on as disclosed in Note 26 to the financial statements.
+The maximum exposure to credit risk amounting to RM17,390,000 (2020: RM25,529,000) representing the maximum amount the Company could pay if the guarantee is called on as disclosed in Note 26.
 Generally, the Company considers the financial guarantee has low credit risk.
 As at the reporting date, there was no loss allowance for expected credit losses as determined by the Company for the financial guarantee.